sebslon/Other/00-gladiatorsofjs-exercises/01-JavaScript-TypeScript/readme.md

 **[IN PROGRESS]**

+To run examples with TS use parcel -> `parcel serve /...path-to/index.html`

 - **01 - getUrlParameters** - Function that converts URL parameters to an object with key value pairs (`?page=10&id=1` => `{page: 10, id:1}`)
 - **02 - onStopScroll** - Navbar on scroll animation, adding/removing classes
 - **03 - formBEM** - simple form with classes in BEM methodology